 Even if you do miss a payment and do not manage to pay straight away, possession action will not take place straight away.
 Lenders usually don’t want to repossess any of your possessions; they will want to use this strategy as a last resort.

 Possession action will usually be taken to an action when you have missed at least three payments.
 Although, some lenders will postpone this even further than three payments.

-Mortgage companies don't want to reposess your house, it's an expensive process, so missing a single payment they will usually be fairly understanding and work with you to try and resolve the issue.
+house repayments companies don't want to reposess your house, it's an expensive process, so missing a single payment they will usually be fairly understanding and work with you to try and resolve the issue.

 This process makes sure that you, the homeowners, is fully notified of what is happening.
 This therefore allows you to solve the issue before any of the repossession processes start happening.

 Generally, lenders will give you around fifteen days to respond to any standard letters sent to yourself.